net-house/document-generator/index.md

 ## Overview

-The **Word Document Generator** is a powerful solution that automates the creation of Word and PDF documents using dynamic data and customizable templates.
+The **Word Document Generator** is a powerful solution that automates the creation of Word using dynamic data and customizable templates.
 It is designed to empower **business users**—especially in highly regulated sectors like **banking, insurance, and finance**—to manage and format document templates directly in **Microsoft Word**, without constant IT support.

 ### Key Objectives
 - **Automate document creation** to reduce manual editing and errors.